basecamp/handbook/stateFMLA.md

 - If one of your family members is under treatment or recovery for a serious medical condition and requires your care, you may take 4 weeks off at 100% pay.
 If after 4 weeks you need more time, you may take up to an additional 8 weeks at 70% of your pay for a total of 12 weeks.
 - A secondary caregiver in Washington State, on Family Leave may take an additional 6 weeks of Family Leave, at $1,000 per week for those 6 weeks.
 This is in addition to the Family Leave given to all employees regardless of their state of residence.
 - Family and personal leave may be taken together for a total of up to 16 weeks.
 If you are the birthing parent and require additional time to recover, you may take an additional 2 weeks at $1,000 per week for a total of 18 weeks.
-- If one of your family members is in the military and you experience an exigency circumstance, Basecamp has you covered.
+- If one of your family members is in the military and you experience an exigency circumstance, 37signals has you covered.
 Exigency circumstances can include short-notice deployment, military events and related activities, childcare and school activities, counseling, and post- deployment activities.
 You may take 4 weeks off at 100% pay.
 If after 4 weeks you need more time, you may take up to an additional 8 weeks at 70% of your pay for a total of 12 weeks.
 Benefits will be calculated according to the Washington State policy — RCW 50A.04.020(4) and (5).
-- Basecamp will continue to maintain your health insurance and your job at Basecamp through the duration of your leave.
+- 37signals will continue to maintain your health insurance and your job at 37signals through the duration of your leave.